Want to find out more? Take a look at our FAQs or watch our videos:

 No. You must choose the scheme that is best for you and your family, for as long as you’ll use registered childcare.Close

 No. Once you’ve joined the TFC scheme and officially cancelled your childcare vouchers by completing a Childcare Account Notice (CAN), you can’t switch back to Childcare Vouchers.
-But you can switch from Childcare Vouchers to TFC at any time, even after April 2018.
+But you can switch from childcare vouchers to TFC at any time, even after October 2018.

 However, you can continue to receive an additional 3 months’ worth of childcare vouchers after the date of your successful application for TFC.

 Before making any TFC application, we would also strongly recommend you check whether your carer is registered for TFC.
-In our experience, some parents have found out too late that their carer isn’t registered for TFC.
+See our TFC Health Check for more information.

 Can I stay with the voucher scheme and switch to TFC at a later date if I change my mind?